luke-c-newell/Final_Project/Data_Base_Hankinson/README.md

-# Data Base Update – 04/01/2021 Mike Hankinson
+# Data Base Update – 04/04/2021 Mike Hankinson
 ----------------------------------------------------------------------------------

 ## Database Integration Deliverables
-1. Database stores static data for use during the project
+1. Database stores static data for use during the project (COMPLETE)
-2. Database interfaces with the project in some format
+2. Database interfaces with the project in some format (COMPLETE)
-3. Includes at least two tables
+3. Includes at least two tables (COMPLETE)
-4. Includes at least one join using the database language (not including any joins in Pandas)
+4. Includes at least one join using the database language (COMPLETE)
-5. Includes at least one connection string (using SQLAlchemy or PyMongo)
+5. Includes at least one connection string (COMPLETE - SQLAlchemy or PyMongo)
-6. Provide ERD with relationships
+6. Provide ERD with relationships (COMPLETE)

 ## Database Integration Progress
 As of Thursday, April 1, our Final_Project database answers deliverables 1-4.
 I will create the ERD tomorrow (deliverable 6).